metapsy-project/metapsyDocs/README.md

 ### Media Upload

-Using the `Media` menu in forestry, you can upload images, PDFs, files etc. After the upload, files are saved in the `upload` folder.
-So, if you want to use e.g. `sample.pdf` in a documentation entry, you have to use `/uploads/sample.pdf` as the URL.
+Using the `Media` menu in the CMS, you can upload images, PDFs, files etc. After the upload, files are saved in the `images/uploads` folder.
+So, if you want to use e.g. `sample.pdf` in a documentation entry, you have to use `images/uploads/sample.pdf` as the URL.

 **Please note that all uploads go directly into the Github repo of this website!** So please only upload files that are actually used in the documentation, and make sure that the size is below 50MB.